matthewb66/bd_scan_yocto/README.md

 # INTRODUCTION
 ### OVERVIEW OF BD_SCAN_YOCTO

-This `bd_scan_yocto.py` script is a utility intended to scan Yocto projects into Synopsys Black Duck.
-It examines the Yocto project and environment and uses Synopsys Detect to perform multiple scans, with additional actions to optimise the scan result to produce a more comprehensive scan than previous methods.
+This `bd_scan_yocto.py` script is a utility intended to scan Yocto projects in Synopsys Black Duck.
+It examines the Yocto project and environment and then uses Synopsys Detect to perform multiple scans, with additional actions to optimise the scan result to produce a more comprehensive scan than previous methods.

-Synopsys Detect is the default scan utility for Black Duck and includes support for Yocto projects, however Synopsys Detect Yocto scans will only identify standard recipes obtained from Openembedded.org, and will not cover modified or custom recipes, recipes moved to new layers or where package versions or revisions have been changed.
+Synopsys Detect is the default scan utility for Black Duck and includes support for Yocto projects.
+However, Synopsys Detect Yocto scans will only identify standard recipes obtained from Openembedded.org, and will not cover modified or custom recipes, recipes moved to new layers or where package versions or revisions have been changed.
+Copyright and deep license data is also not supported for Synopsys Detect Yocto scans, as well as snippet or other scanning of code within custom recipes.

-This script combines the Synopsys Detect default Yocto scan with Black Duck Signature scanning of downloaded packages to create a more complete list of original, modified OSS and OSS embedded within custom packages.
-It also optionally supports snippet scanning of recipes in specific layers.
+This script combines Synopsys Detect default Yocto project scanning with Black Duck Signature scanning of downloaded packages to create a more complete list of original, modified OSS and OSS embedded within custom packages.
+It also optionally supports snippet and copyright/license scanning of recipes in specific layers, and deep license data for identified components.

 `Bd_scan_yocto` can also optionally identify the list of locally patched CVEs within a Yocto build which can then be marked as patched in the Black Duck project.